dabeaz/sly/docs/sly.rst

 When a literal token is returned, both its ``type`` and ``value`` attributes are set to the character itself.
 For example, ``'+'``.

-It's possible to write token functions that perform additional actions when literals are matched.
+It's possible to write token methods that perform additional actions when literals are matched.
 However, you'll need to set the token type appropriately.
 For example::